Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - Select the 'Add as elevation source' checkbox and click ADD SELECTED
   - [ ] Confirm the DTED file is added as an elevation source to the scene (you should see the terrain surface reload) DONE
+  - [ ] Select the Add Data tool again, confirm the 'Add as elevation source' checkbox is unchecked

 > _In preparation for the next test, do NOT remove the layers from the Overlays list_